 Over the Counter

-Your order is NOT considered to be Over the Counter if you do any of the following:
+Your order is NOT considered to be Over the Counter if you

 Click the quiz button below, answer all questions contained in the quiz, and click “submit” before continuing to the next section of training.